Alp Arslan: Family

 One of his wives was Safariyya Khatun.
 She had a daughter, Sifri Khatun, who in 1071–72, married Abbasid Caliph Al-Muqtadi.
 Safariyya died in Isfahan in 1073–74.
 Another of his wives was Akka Khatun.
 She had been formerly the wife of Sultan Tughril.
 Alp Arslan married her after Tughril's death in 1063.
 Another of his wives was Shah Khatun.
 She was the daughter of Qadir Khan Yusuf, and had been formerly married to Ghaznavid Mas'ud I.

-Another wife was Ummu Hifchaq also known as Ummu Qipchaq.
+Another wife was Ummu Hifchaq, also known as Ummu Qipchaq.
 Another of his wives was the daughter of King of Tashir Kiurike I, who was married to the sister of the Georgian king Bagrat IV.
 Alp Arslan divorced her, and married her to Nizam al-Mulk.
-His sons were Malik-Shah I, Tutush I, Arslan Shah, Tekish, Toghan-Shah, Ayaz and Buibars.
-One of his daughters married the son of Kurd Surkhab, son of Bard in 1068.
+His sons were Malik-Shah I, Tutush I, Arslan Shah, Tekish, Toghan-Shah, Ayaz, and Buibars.
+One of his daughters married the son of Kurd Surkhab, son of Bard, in 1068.

 Another daughter, Zulaikha Khatun, was married to Muslim ibn Quraysh in 1086–87.
 Another daughter, Aisha Khatun, married Shams al-Mulk Nasr, son of Ibrahim Khan Tamghach.
 Another daughter was married to Mas'ud III of Ghazni and was his first wife.
 Another daughter was Sara Khatun.
-Son of Alp Arslan's sister, Dev Ali Beg (Devle Beg) was a royal military general who played a key role in the conquest of Kayseri and gave his name to Develi district of Kayseri.
+The son of Alp Arslan's sister, Dev Ali Beg (Devle Beg), was a royal military general who played a key role in the conquest of Kayseri and gave his name to Develi district of Kayseri.
 His tribal family later became known as "Develioğlu" (meaning "son of Develi").